antoniofull/thexpatmagazine.com/src/pages/blog/2015-01-14-people-living-in-netherlands.md

 ## 1 &#8211; Bring your costume &#8230; to &#8230; the .. canal

-Yes, sun is an option here, you won&#8217;t see it often.
+Yes, sun is an option here, you won't see it often.
 So when it happens people run to the canals or, the luckiest, next to the beach to enjoy every single second of it.
 If you decided to live in a city like Amsterdam, it might be common to go to the canals with some food and drinks, and friends of course, but where it gets really cool is when you rent a boat and go trough the canal with a couple of heineken box with you.

 &nbsp;